Professional edition active

 Genomic imprinting

 Genomic imprinting is the differential expression of genetic material depending on whether it has been inherited from the father or mother.
-For most autosomes, both the parental and maternal alleles are expressed.
+For most autosomes, both the paternal and maternal alleles are expressed.
 However, in < 1% of alleles, expression is possible only from the paternal or maternal allele.
-For example, expression of the gene for insulin-like growth factor 2 is normally expressed only from the paternal allele.
+For example, expression of the gene for insulin-like growth factor 2 is normally influenced only by the paternal allele.

-Genomic imprinting is usually determined by effects that occur normally in the development of gametes.
-Changes such as methylation of DNA may cause certain maternal or paternal alleles to be expressed to different degrees.
+Genomic imprinting is usually determined by effects that occur normally during the development of gametes.
+Epigenetic changes such as methylation of DNA or other factors affecting gene expression may cause certain maternal or paternal alleles to be expressed to different degrees.
 A disorder may appear to skip a generation if genomic imprinting prevents the causative allele from being expressed.
 Defective imprinting, such as abnormal activation or silencing of alleles, can result in clinical disorders (eg, Prader-Willi syndrome, Angelman syndrome).

 Codominance

 Codominant alleles are both observed.
-Thus, the phenotype of heterozygotes is distinct from that of either homozygote.
-For example, if a person has one allele coding for blood type A and one allele coding for blood type B, the person has both blood types (blood type AB).
+Thus, the phenotypic expression of heterozygotes is distinct from that of either homozygote.
+For example, if a person has 1 allele coding for blood type A and 1 allele coding for blood type B, the person expresses both blood types (blood type AB).

 Chromosomal inactivation